wechatShitProgram/gitea-related/Introduction.md

 Gitea shall consume a little resource.
 Gitea shall support multiple platforms.
 Gtiea shall provide an easy and fast self-hosted Git service.
-Gitea should be able to integrate OAuth2.
-Gitea shall provide user with an web editor interface.
 Gitea should be similar to existing Git hosting solutions hence users could migrate painlessly.